Updated May 2020

 You must complete all four steps of the ECFVG certification program to become certified and meet the educational prerequisite established by the veterinary regulatory board in those states requiring or accepting ECFVG certification.

 Successful completion of the national veterinary licensing examination (currently the North American Veterinary Licensing Examination® [NAVLE®]) is NOT a requirement for ECFVG certification.
 However, successful completion of the NAVLE IS one requirement for licensure as established by all state veterinary regulatory boards.
-Please note—the National Board of Veterinary Medical Examiners (NBVME; www.nbvme.org) is the owner and administrator of the NAVLE.
-You must check with the NBVME to determine current NAVLE eligibility requirements.
+Please note—the International Council for Veterinary Assessment (ICVA; https://www.icva.net/navle/) is the owner and administrator of the NAVLE.
+You must check with the ICVA to determine current NAVLE eligibility requirements.
 Each state board may also establish other licensure requirements, including state examinations.
 If you are seeking state licensure, you should contact the veterinary regulatory board in the state in which you anticipate seeking licensure as early as possible to determine all licensure prerequisites and requirements.

 Application fee for the BCSE